tombye/trexit/_posts/2017-09-11-camino-stages-5-to-7.markdown

 ## A wine fountain

-We stopped at what our fellow hikers had been excitedly calling 'the wall of wine'.
+We stopped at what other hikers had been excitedly calling "the wall of wine".
 It turns out that - in the grand tradition of pisshead monks - the Irache Monastery has an actual wine fountain that Camino pilgrims can drink from.
 There's a water fountain too but no-one was very interested in that.

 ![Roz drinking from the wine fountain](https://github.com/tombye/trexit/raw/gh-pages/assets/images/roz-drinking-from-the-fountain-of-wine.jpg)